Blance5/CS2340-Project-1/README.md

 Interactive Map: A large map allows users to see restaurant locations at a glance and explore new options in their area.

-User Favorites: Registered users can save their favorite restaurants for easy access.
+User Favorites: Registered users can save their favorite restaurants for easy access, accessible even after logging out.

+Restaurant Details: View restaurant address, contact info, cuisine type, ratings, and reviews.

+Password Reset: Easily reset your password if forgotten.

 **Project Links**